-(EDIT: Click here for updated information for this year) Tonight is Valborgmässoafton (or Walpurgis Eve) here in Sweden!
-This is a great, traditional spring celebration where Swedes gather in the evening, light bonfires and sing traditional songs.
+Tonight is Valborgsmässoafton (or Walpurgis Eve) here in Sweden!
+This is a great, annual spring celebration where Swedes gather in the evening, light bonfires and sing traditional songs.
 Tomorrow, May 1st, is a bank holiday (International Workers Day) so younger celebrants can get a little rowdy.
 But it is all in good fun.
-There are official bonfires being lit tonight throughout the city, but if you are staying at the Rival Hotel then there are two that are conveniently close to the hotel... if you wish to witness and partake in the festivities.
+There are official bonfires being lit tonight throughout the city (though mostly in the suburbs), but if you are staying at the Rival Hotel then there are two that are conveniently close to the hotel... if you wish to witness and partake in the festivities.

 Valborg at Skansen, photo by Dan Larsson